Suburbia (song): Music video

 The video was directed by Eric Watson and features footage of the duo in a Los Angeles suburb, while they were there for that year's MTV Video Music Awards, and a contrasting image of British suburbia, filmed in Kingston-upon-Thames, a suburb of south-west London.
 It opens with the barking dog motif in an extended "Video Mix" of the song, and dogs appear throughout.
 Tennant and Lowe are shown walking in the streets among the residents and sitting on a sofa in a house full of unpacked boxes, which represent sudden wealth and the acquisition of things that haven't been used, according to Watson.

 Live performances

 During the theatrical spectacle of the 1991 Performance Tour, "Suburbia" was staged with the duo in cages surrounded by little red houses as Tennant pretended to undergo electroshock therapy.
-"Suburbia" has been played on subsequent tours and was the opening number on the Dreamworld: The Greatest Hits Live tour in 2022–2024.
+"Suburbia" has been played on subsequent tours and was the opening number on the Dreamworld: The Greatest Hits Live tour which began in 2022.
 The distinctive barking dog intro also opened the medley of hits they performed at the 2009 Brit Awards.

-In popular culture

-"Suburbia" has drawn comparisons to the theme from ALF, which coincidentally premiered the day that the song was released.